hgeaydem/openshift-virt-labs/README.md

 **Authors**: [Rhys Oxenham](mailto:roxenham@redhat.com) and [August Simonelli](mailto:asimonel@redhat.com)

-**PLEASE NOTE THIS LAB IS IS NOT YET AVAILABLE FOR USE IN RHPDS.**
+**PLEASE NOTE THIS LAB IS IS NOT YET AVAILABLE AS ON-DEMAND IN RHPDS.**

 # Welcome!

 Welcome to our hands-on OpenShift Virtualization lab for RHPDS.

-You first need to deploy your lab through RHPDS.
-Once you do that you will receive full access details and instructions for your specific environment.

-To launch the lab in RHPDS ...
-TBA.

 > **NOTE**: We also have a branch that can be used on your own hardware which includes deployment scripts for a completely self-contained training.
 This is available from the [main branch of this lab's repo](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/master).